lizy-coding/flutter_datetime_picker/example/README.md

-# time_picker_example
+# flutter_datetime_picker

-Demonstrates how to use the time_picker plugin.
+Demonstrates how to use the flutter_datetime_picker plugin.

 ## Getting Started